 Correct return-by-pointer.
 Both example programs are syntactically and logically correct.

 Memory allocated on the heap with the new operator is not deallocated when the function ends.
 The local variable a goes out of scope when the function returns, but the client saves the address in x.
-Programmers must remember to delete the heap memory when the program no longer needs it, lest it becomes a memory leak.
+Programmers must remember to delete allocated heap memory when the program no longer needs it, otherwise it becomes a memory leak.

 The small boxes represent the local variables a and x, the large box represents the new part object, and the solid arrows represent the pointers to the object.
 The supplier returns the address saved in a to the client, which saves it in x - indicated by the dotted arrow.
 The dashed-line box indicates that the program deallocates a when the function ends, but the object remains allocated and usable.

 This example adds the static keyword to the code presented in Figure 2, creating a solution without a logical error.
-C++ does not allocate static variables on the stack or the heap; it allocates their memory when the operating system loads the program into memory, remaining allocated until the program ends.
-The local variable a goes out of scope when the function ends, but its memory is not deallocated and retains the saved data. supplier returns the object's address to client, which saves it in the pointer x.
+C++ does not allocate static variables on the stack or the heap; it allocates them when the operating system loads the program into memory, and they remain allocated until the program ends.
+The local variable a goes out of scope when the function ends, but its memory is not deallocated, and it retains the saved data. supplier returns the object's address to client, which saves it in the pointer x.
 Although a is not in scope, it remains in memory, accessible indirectly through x.

 Compare to Figure 2(b). x points to a, which the solid box suggests remains allocated.